idiv-biodiversity/BACI_GLMM/README.md

 git clone https://github.com/idiv-biodiversity/BACI_GLMM.git
 ```

 First run the script `get_data.r` to download the data from zenodo.org.
+The script is doing some renaming of the variable names and of the data file as well so that it corresponds with those in the analysis script `GLMM_BACI_public.R`

 ## - Install older versions of R and packages